 Bibi is not alone.
 In Pakistan, India, and other countries, forced marriage is still commonplace and pushes girls and women to extremes.
 According to the Indian Ministry of Home Affairs, 33,796 women and 16,695 girls were forced into marriage in 2016 in India alone—some of them kidnapped in order to do so.
 Those who refuse their marriage face huge—sometimes deadly—consequences.
 In fact, almost 1,000 Pakistani women are killed by close relatives each year in honor killings, some of whom are killed for marrying men of their own choosing.
 Why are women pushed to such lengths to escape a forced married?
 Well, their options are more limited than many of us could ever imagine.

-According to UNICEF, many victims of forced marriage will be young, poor, and uneducated—in others words, incredibly vulnerable.
+According to UNICEF, many victims of forced marriage will be young, poor, and uneducated—in other words, incredibly vulnerable.
 When they are ripped from their families, often in childhood, they are completely isolated without any access to support or advice.

-And not all women in arranged marriages resort to violence to others—some turn it inward.
+Not all women in arranged marriages resort to violence to others—some turn it inward.
 Selvi, who was forced into an arranged marriage, contemplated and nearly attempted suicide.
 “I realized that if I killed myself, people would blame me,” she tells Broadly. “[They’d] say all sorts of things about my upbringing.
 I wouldn’t have a chance to prove to them that I wasn’t in the wrong.”
 And many don’t.
 In India, more than 20,0000 housewives took their own lives in 2014.

-Forced marriage may seem beyond the realms of so many of our experiences, but it is still deeply embedded in the foundation of some societies.
-With limited choices and means, it’s harrowing, but not surprising, that so many women turn to violence.
+A forced marriage may seem beyond the realms of so many of our experiences, but it is still deeply embedded in the foundation of some societies.
+With limited choices and means, it’s harrowing—but not surprising—that so many women turn to violence.
 Until there are more accessible systems in place to stop forced marriage and help its victims, there will always be women left with unthinkable choices.